Updated 9 March 2019

 7. Prepare a list of questions you want to ask

 It is imperative that you end the interview on a positive note by asking questions.
 Leaving the interview without asking questions, could be fatal as it will show to the firm lack of interest and effort.
-Remember the interview is also an opportunity for you to find out more about the firm, so make it count by preparing a list of questions prior to the interview.
+Remember the interview is also an opportunity for you to find out more about the firm, so make it count by preparing a list of questions prior.

 If you are searching for entry-level paralegal jobs, this article on how to draft a paralegal cover letter with no experience will give you a great head start.